dxos/dxos/docs/content/tutorial/party.md

 ## Retrieve a single Party

-Once we have a party created, we can retrieve it using its `publicKey` with the `useParty` hook.
+Once we have a party created, we can retrieve it using its public key (`partyKey`) with the `useParty` hook.
 This is showcased in the `TaskList.js` component.

 ```js
 import { useParty } from '@dxos/react-client';